· · ·

 My friends took this tour and found it underwhelming as the pictures tend to be more dramatic than the fireflies themselves.
 However, they really enjoyed the food at the floating restaurant.

-Check the availability for the firefly-watching cruise.
+Check availability for the firefly-watching cruise.

 Powered by GetYourGuide